Zippy251/Zippies-Audio-Reactive-Volumetric-Screen/README.md

 # Zippies-Audio-Reactive-Volumetric-Screen
-i kept seeing volumetric screens like this in worlds but the creators kept gate keeping them so i made my own with the help of Claude.
+I kept seeing volumetric screens like this in worlds but the creators kept gate keeping them so i made my own with the help of Claude. not currently quest compatible

 Instructions for use
 1) Put the plane in your scene and place it where you want/scale it to the size you want.
 You can also use other custom-shaped planes if you wish, just make sure there are plenty of vertices.